Novum Law recognised in prestigious Chambers & Partners Guide 2024

 Carbon Monoxide is an odourless, colourless and tasteless gas produced by the incomplete burning of carbon-based fuels (including gas, oil, wood and coal).
 It occurs when these fuels burn in an enclosed space using up the oxygen levels to create poisonous Carbon Monoxide.

 CO can be fatal.
 When inhaled, it enters the blood’s haemoglobin in the red blood cells.
-This prevents oxygen reaching tissues and organs such as the brain, which can fail and die.
+This prevents oxygen from reaching tissues and organs such as the brain, which can fail and die.
 CO in your bloodstream also causes damage to blood vessels which can cause swelling to the brain, nerve damage, loss of consciousness and death.

-Mild exposure can lead to flu-like symptoms including: light-headedness, headaches, breathlessness, dizziness and nausea.
+Mild exposure can lead to flu-like symptoms including light-headedness, headaches, breathlessness, dizziness and nausea.
 Usually in these cases, when you remove the exposure, symptoms will resolve themselves without any long-term ill effects.

 However, with long-term exposure or contact with larger amounts of carbon monoxide, deterioration happens very quickly and can cause vomiting, abdominal pain, tiredness and confusion and severe neurological problems such as: seizures, loss of consciousness and even death.
 If your symptoms disappear when you go out, and reoccur when you come home, or if other people in your household suffer from similar symptoms, this could be a sign of carbon monoxide poisoning and you should take medical advice.